 - Better performance and maintainability

-Consistency builds familiarity, which in turn reduces cognitive load for users.
+Consistency builds familiarity, which in turn reduces cognitive load for users and helps saas brands maintain a recognizable identity across touchpoints.

 Hot Trend 2026: AI-assisted design systems that automatically generate and adapt components for new screens, keeping branding and accessibility intact.